mattermost/mattermost-helm/README.md

 See: https://docs.helm.sh/using_helm/#quickstart

+We recommend installing Helm v2.13.1 or later.

-Once helm is installed and initialized, run the following:
+Once Helm is installed and initialized, run the following:

 ```bash
 helm repo add mattermost https://releases.mattermost.com/helm